 Baco Noir is grown principally in New York State but is also used in cooler regions of the US and Canada.
 Baco Noir has fallen from favour in France and is rarely grown.

-In Australia the sole vineyard that I know that is using Baco noir is Three Willows Vineyard in Northern Tasmania.
+In Australia the sole vineyard that I know that is using Baco Noir is the Meander Valley Vineyard in Northern Tasmania.
 Until January 2023 this vineyard went under the name of Three Willows vineyard.

-There is also a Baco Blanc (aka Baco 22A) but I don't think it is used in Australia.
+There is also a variety called Baco Blanc (aka Baco 22A) but I don't think it is used in Australia.

 You can use this space to promote your winery or wine based business.

 Contact Darby for details.Tweets by @vinodiversity